roblevintennis/css-hard-parts/chapters/02_cascade.md

 ### Calculating Specificity

-In order to determine how two or more conflicting style rules will get resolved (providing they have the same *weight*), the browser uses a sort of &ldquo;scoring system&rdqou; called [specificity](http://www.w3.org/TR/CSS2/cascade.html#specificity).
+In order to determine how two or more conflicting style rules will get resolved (providing they have the same *weight*), the browser uses a sort of &ldquo;scoring system&rdquo; called [specificity](http://www.w3.org/TR/CSS2/cascade.html#specificity).
 The main idea is that rules with a higher specificity will take precedence over those with a lower specificity.

 Specificity is calculated as a four digit comma delimited number where each number can be labeled from left to right as: 'a', 'b', 'c', 'd'.